 Placement and Enrollment

-ENGL 1004 (Introduction to Academic Writing) is open to all students who would like to practice writing in a course with more individualized attention as preparation for the required First-Year Writing requirement.
+ENGL 1004 (Introduction to Academic Writing) is open to all students who would like to write in a course with more individualized attention as preparation for the required First-Year Writing requirement.
 We also require some students to enroll in the course automatically.
 This includes students who score lower than 440 in the “Critical Reading” (aka “verbal”) section of the SAT or lower than 470 on the “Critical Writing” sections of that test.
 Students with ACT Reading scores of between 12 and 19, and students whose ENGL 1003 instructors have advised them to enroll in ENGL 1004 must also do so.
 All those enrolled in ENGL 1004 must pass the course before moving on to ENGL 1010 or 1011 in subsequent terms.
 To verify placement that is best for students, writing samples are required on the first day of ENGL 1010 or 1011.
 Upon review of those samples, instructors may direct students to enroll in ENGL 1004 for the term.
 See more information about course placement.

 The course carries four credits, and the class limit is 17 students (on the Storrs campus; 15 at other campuses).
 The four credits granted for passing the course do count toward graduation.